-A popular local gathering place, Black Pot park is often filled with Kauai families on weekend.
+A popular local gathering place, Black Pot park is often filled with Kauai families on the weekend.
 They set up tents and tarps for their picnic areas, fire up the barbecues, and spend the weekend enjoying the beach and enjoying each other’s company.
 The large grass lawn fronting the beach at Black Pot has plenty of shady places for relaxing.
-It’s fun to walk out to the end of the pier, and the whole area is very scenic including the Hanalei rivermouth, the beach, pier, and waterfall-lined mountains in the background.
-Surfboards and stand-up paddle boards are available for rent, and you can paddle board up the Hanalei River when the ocean is too rough.
+It’s fun to walk out to the end of the pier, and the whole area is very scenic including the Hanalei river mouth, the beach, pier, and waterfall-lined mountains in the background.
+Surfboards and stand-up paddleboards are available for rent, and you can paddleboard up the Hanalei River when the ocean is too rough.

-Swimming, sailing, surfing, bodyboarding, canoe paddling, stand-up paddling, kayaking, fishing, sunbathing, beach walks, camping (weekends only, permit required).
+Swimming, sailing, surfing, bodyboarding, canoe paddling, stand-up paddling, kayaking, fishing, sunbathing, beach walks, and camping. (weekends only, permit required)

 Beginning surfers enjoy the area on the west side of the pier known as “Kiddies” where the waves are typically very small and gentle.
 A surfing break for those who are more experienced is reached by paddling straight out from the pier to the point break.
 Black Pot was named after a big black pot that was used to cook fish after the traditional hukilau when the community gathered to catch fish in a huge net and shared all the catch.

 Need to Know